Policies

 Classroom Etiquette

-Classical Ballet and all components of the performing arts, is a discipline.
+Classical Ballet and all components of the performing arts are a discipline.
 It requires concentration and respect for yourself and others.
 HBPA expects the following from students:

 - Students are to be on time and in uniform.